risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-postgres.md

 ---
  id: sink-to-postgres
- title: Sink data from RisingWave to PostgreSQL JDBC connector
+ title: Sink data from RisingWave to PostgreSQL
- description: Sink data from RisingWave to PostgreSQL with JDBC connector.
+ description: Sink data from RisingWave to PostgreSQL with the JDBC connector.
  slug: /sink-to-postgres
 ---

-In this guide, we will introduce how to sink data from RisingWave to JDBC-available databases using the JDBC sink connector.
-Using RisingWave, we will be using a load generator and consuming data from a Kafka broker then sinking to a PostgreSQL database.
-You can test out this process on your own device by using the `postgres-sink` demo in the [`risingwave-demo`](https://github.com/risingwavelabs/risingwave/tree/main/integration_tests) respository.
+This guide will show you how to sink data from RisingWave to PostgreSQL using the JDBC connector.
+The sink parameters are similar to those for other JDBC-available databases, such as MySQL.
+However, we will cover the configurations specific to PostgreSQL and how to verify that data is successfully sunk.

+You can test out this process on your own device by using the `postgres-sink` demo in the [`integration_test directory`](https://github.com/risingwavelabs/risingwave/tree/main/integration_tests) of the RisingWave repository.

 ## Set up a PostgreSQL database